• Skip to primary navigation

 • Articles

-Australian golfThere is not one but two tournaments for golf fans to enjoy at 13th Beach Golf Links this week.
-The ISPS Handa Vic Open sees a full field of players from the European Tour and PGA Tour of Australasia compete in a tournament at the same time as the Women’s Victoria Open.
+Australian golfThere is not one but two tournaments for golf fans to enjoy at 13th Beach Golf Links.
+The Vic Open is a tournament on the PGA Tour of Australasia and is run alongside the Women’s Victorian Open, seeing the male players and female players competing in alternating groups and for equal prize money.

 The Victoria Open is a cracking tournament, which is doing some very good things for golf in general.
-It also tends to produce some very close finishes so expect some drama.
+It also tends to produce some very close finishes so you can expect some drama.

 Course Location Length Prize Money